 53-54.
 Newspaper Writing.-The news story, the feature article, the editorial, the column.
-Studies of the format, the content, the factors of appeal to the reader.
-Prerequisite, a grade in Freshman

-Composition satisfactory to the instructor.
+Studies of the format and the content of the newspaper and the factors of appeal to the reader.
+Prerequisite, a grade in Freshman Composition satisfactory to the instructor.
 In addition, though not required, credit in English 3-4 or an equivalent will be an advantage.